liquidctl/liquidctl/docs/corsair-commander-guide.md

 The Lighting Node Pro and Lighting Node Core do not have a status message.

-The Commander Pro is able to retrieve the current fan speeds as well as the current temperature of any connected temperature probes.
-Additionally the Commander Pro is able to retrieve the voltages from the 3.3, 5, and 12 volt buses.
+The Commander Pro and Obsidian 1000D are able to retrieve the current fan speeds as well as the current temperature of any connected temperature probes.
+They are also able to retrieve the voltages from the 3.3, 5, and 12 volt buses.

 If a fan or temperature probe is not connected then a value of 0 is shown.